Skip to main content

 1. Log in to the Intuit Developer Portal

-2. Click the Dashboard tab in the top navigation
+2. Click the My Hub menu in the top right

 6. Select the appropriate scopes for your app: